 Plank Variations – Core and Abdominal Workout

 The video demonstrates 3 options of planking, ranging from beginner to advanced.
 Hold each plank for 15-30 seconds depending on fitness level.
-Repeat the circuit 1 time through, then add more rounds for more challenge.
+Repeat the circuit 1 time through, then add more rounds for more challenges.

 Plank Variations